Transposable element: Novel genes and exon shuffling

-Evolutionary drive for TEs on the genomic context
+Evolutionary drive for TEs

-There is a hypothesis that states that TEs might provide a ready source of DNA that could be co-opted by the cell to help regulate gene expression.
+There is a hypothesis that TEs might provide a ready source of DNA that could be co-opted by the cell to help regulate gene expression.
 Research showed that many diverse modes of TEs co-evolution along with some transcription factors targeting TE-associated genomic elements and chromatin are evolving from TE sequences.
 Most of the time, these particular modes do not follow the simple model of TEs and regulating host gene expression.